Credex Auto Title Loans Orlando logo

 Credex distinguishes itself by targeting borrowers rejected by traditional lenders due to poor credit scores.
 They emphasize transparency and fair lending practices, with detailed fee disclosure and example loan calculations provided on their website.
 The company includes a fraud warning on their homepage and provides multiple contact methods (phone, email, web form).
 They serve specific Orlando-area zip codes (32806, 32825, 32812, 32792, 32822, 32814, 32803, 32817) and nearby cities including Azalea Park and Winter Park.

 While Credex offers genuine accessibility features and fraud prevention warnings, the APR range (up to 35.95%) places these loans at the high end of consumer finance, though typical at 34-35%.
 Borrowers should understand that while they keep their vehicle, it serves as collateral and repossession risk exists upon default.
 The $25 application fee and mandatory insurance requirements should be factored into the total cost.
-This product is best suited for those facing immediate cash needs who lack credit access elsewhere, not for those with better borrowing alternatives available.
+This product is best suited for those facing short-term cash needs who lack credit access elsewhere, not for those with better borrowing alternatives available.

 Services & Features